 - Give a short presentation of max.
 15 minutes.
 If you have more than 10-15 slides your presentation is too long!

-- Many people within the group work on different projects and there are always people who are new to the group.
+- Many people within the two departments work on different projects and there are always people who are new to the group.
 Therefore, it is extremely important that you prepare the talk on a level that everybody can follow.
 In the first part of your talk you should explain your idea/project on a level, which can be understood by people with little computer graphics background.